JordanLevy99/Happiness/README.md

 # Happiness

 Visit this link to view my project on World Happiness! https://acsweb.ucsd.edu/~ssliang/Happiness_Project
+* Created in Winter of 2020